Software

 Control Your Overtime Costs

-Just like any other business, overtime costs can affect profitability for law firms too.
-While many lawyers work their own hours, many other staff members work a typical hourly schedule.
+Like any other business, overtime costs can also affect law firms’ profitability.
+While many lawyers work their hours, many other staff members perform a typical hourly schedule.
 This means accurate tracking of work hours, including overtime, is still a concern.

-Online timesheet software lets you track employee hours in real-time to see how much time they’re spending on the clock and who is getting close to overtime.
-If an employee is nearing over time, you can send employees home or manage schedules and call in employees who haven’t yet reached the overtime threshold.
+Online timesheet software lets you track employee hours in real time to see how much time they spend on the clock and who is getting close to overtime.
+If an employee is nearing overtime, you can send employees home or manage schedules and call in employees who haven’t yet reached the overtime threshold.

 Create Detailed Reports For Clients